griffin-dox/cyfer_recon/README.md

 - **pipx** (recommended for global CLI install)
 - **git**
 - **Linux tools**: Many recon tools require `apt`, `go`, or other Linux utilities.
 See [Supported Recon Tasks](#️-supported-recon-tasks).
 - **Recon tools**: You must install all required recon tools manually.
 The CLI will list missing tools and provide install commands for Linux and Windows, plus extra info for global setup (see below).
+Note: Some Python-based tools like linkfinder and SecretFinder need to be installed separately from their respective GitHub repositories.

 ### For Linux/Kali/WSL Users
 1. **Clone the repo:**